×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "One of the best ways to find a place to live in Stavanger is to search online for rental listings.
 There are many websites that offer listings for apartments, houses, and other types of rental properties in the area.
 Additionally, you can also search for rental listings in local newspapers and on bulletin boards in the city.
-Additionally, you can also contact local real estate agents who can help you find a suitable place to live in Stavanger," commented one expat who made the move to Stavanger.
+Additionally, you can also contact local real estate agents who can help you find a suitable place to live in Stavanger," said one expat who made the move to Stavanger.

 What is a typical expat home or apartment like in Stavanger?